acisops/acis_anomaly_pages/source/door_b_enb.rst

 * While the door mechanism is enabled, any spurious command to move the door will result in undesired hardware action.
+* If the door were to close in flight, science data collection would stop until the door is reopened.

 Relevant Procedures
 -------------------
+Note these are included for reference only.
+DO NOT EXECUTE these SOPs without consultaiton with the ACIS anomaly team.

 SOT Procedures
 ++++++++++++++